stripe/stripe-commercetools-connect-app/README.md

-# connect-payment-integration-template [**Early Access**]
+# connect-payment-integration-template

-This repository provides a [connect](https://docs.commercetools.com/connect)  to integrate commercetools with the Stripe payment service provider (PSP).
+This repository provides a [connect](https://docs.commercetools.com/connect)  to integrate [commercetools checkout](https://docs.commercetools.com/checkout/overview) with the Stripe payment service provider (PSP).
 It features payment integration from Stripe to commercetools, including a listener for various webhooks responses from Stripe.
 These webhooks calls are converted into different payment status changes within commercetools.

 ## Features